 Within this budget, you have the ability to control how specific parts of your budget are allocated.
 You can set maximum bids for different campaigns, and in addition, you can set bids to control how much of your daily advertising costs go towards enticing users to take certain actions, such as downloading your app or signing up for your newsletter.
 Facebook costs per click are quite a bit lower across industries than Google’s search ads, so optimizing your Facebook ads can have a significant impact on your advertising costs.

 However, Facebook Ads are not quite as straightforward as Google’s PPC model and can be confusing for someone looking at it for the first time.
-Many businesses rely on a internet marketing services agency to handle their ads.
+Many businesses rely on an internet marketing services agency to handle their ads.

 Facebook makes it very easy to control and manage your advertising costs.
-The easiest way to do this is to simply set your daily budgets to an amount that you’re comfortable with.
+The easiest way to do this is to simply set your daily budget to an amount that you’re comfortable with.
 Once this budget is met, your ad campaigns will be paused until the next day, and no more money will be spent.

 In addition to setting daily budgets, you can also set maximum bids to ensure that your ad campaigns don’t expire quickly due to high costs per click.
 For instance, you can set your daily budget at $40, but set your maximum bid at $4, so that if costs per click for a certain ad begin to exceed $4, your daily budget won’t get eaten.
 This is helpful for businesses that may be working with a lower daily budget.